 Continue reading Save More for Retirement: 5 Easy Steps to Greater Financial Security

 Roughly 3 in 10 people now borrow money from their 401(k) retirement plans.
 Generally, you can borrow half your account balance — up to $50,000 — for as long as five years.
 True, it’s among the cheapest loans available because the interest rate is typically the prime rate plus one percent, and interest is paid to yourself.
-Even so, the risks are steep; not the least of which is the
+Even so, the risks are steep; not the least of which is the loss

 Continue reading 100 Words On: Why You Should Resist Borrowing from Your 401(k)

 For many of us, retirement can often seem like something too far off in the future.
 However, as we approach retirement age, and as we are exposed with news of economic instability, we often wonder what is in store for us during retirement.
 Because of this, a question we often ask ourselves is: Where is the best place to invest to get the most for our retirement?